An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Graham Holdings Co-Class B. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GHC stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Other Consumer Services industry.
+We show how GHC stock compares to 2,000+ US-based stocks, and to peers in the Educational Services sector and Colleges, Universities, and Professional Schools industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.